QUOTES-Reactions to Russia's strike on Ukraine's Odesa port | Law-Order

 The fact that such an incident took place right after the agreement we made yesterday regarding the grain shipment really worried us."
 UKRAINIAN INFRASTRUCTURE MINISTER OLEKSANDR KUBRAKOV "We continue technical preparations for the launch of exports of agricultural products from our ports."
 GERMAN FOREIGN MINISTER ANNALENA BAERBOCK "The cowardly missile attacks on the port of Odesa show that the Russian leadership's signature counts for little at the moment."
 U.S. AMBASSADOR TO KYIV BRIDGET BRINK "Outrageous.

-A Russian strike on Ukraine's Odesa port on Saturday has threatened a deal to aid grain exports and ease a global food crisis.
+A Russian strike on Ukraine's Odesa port reported by Ukraine on Saturday has threatened a deal to unblock grain exports and ease a global food crisis.

 Following is global reaction: UNITED NATIONS SPOKESPERSON